renan-siqueira/my-own-WGAN-GP-implementation/README.md

-# my-own-gan-implementation
+# My Own GAN Implementation

-My own GAN implementation (with Pytorch)
+My own GAN implementation with Pytorch.
+Adapted to use GPU if you have an NVIDIA graphic card (CUDA 12).